shivani-tomar/Inresting_facts/Mathematical_facts/facts.md

       # Fact - 5:

       55 is the greatest number which can be represent by our hand's finger by doing 5 and 5 makes 55.
 And the greatest magic is that we can count only 10 numbers using our hand's finger and summation of first 10 natural numbers is 55.

+      # Fact - 6 :

+      Every number when multiplied by 9 then its sum of digits are also 9. like 2*9 = 18 whose sum of digit is 9 ,25 * 9 = 225 whose sum of digits are also 9. you can take any example.
+Wether its 3,4 or any number